Amarthgul/HappyDungeonFriends/README.md

 * Basic framework, the character can move, attack, pickup and use item, kill and be killed.
 Plus the user interface and game control.

-## Random comments

-* This is a flawed game, no way to cover that.
-My lack of experience have made some pretty bad desicions, including but not limited to gameplay, variable names, UI, code structure, etc.

-* Based on Legend of Zelda (gameplay-wise), this project was originally a group project for one of my CSE classes.
-But I feel that project was largly flawed, so I decided to completely remake it and add things I wish I have added for the project.

-* Drew inspiration from some of my favorite games, Diablo, DotA 2, Warcraft, Isaac, Gris, Disgaea, to name a few.
-Also imbued heavily is the idea of Mahou Shoujo, Madoka Magica especially, that is, failure and sacrifice even with the earnest wish and best effort.